 Cleveland, OH 44195

 If your scheduled appointment is less than one week away, please bring your records to your appointment.

 A cardiologist from the Mitral Valve Center will review your medical records and prior images and perform a physical exam and perform a physical exam.to enable us to determine change in your condition.
 We will likely want to perform our own echocardiography here and may request other testing if it will help determine the severity of your condition or the relationship of your mitral valve condition to symptoms and prognosis.

 How long will you need to stay at Cleveland Clinic?

 You should plan on spending 1 to 2 days in the Cleveland area.
 Your stay may be longer if a treatment is scheduled at the time of your visit.

 Your doctor will talk to you about your plan for follow-up care.

 Cardiovascular Surgery Team Appointments

 If you would like information about surgical options for valve disease, you can send your medical records to us for a review.
 The process involves several steps:

-- Contact the Heart & Vascular Institute Resource Nurses, who will collect information such as your contact information and the type of procedure you need.
+- Contact the Heart, Vascular & Thoracic Institute Resource Nurses, who will collect information such as your contact information and the type of procedure you need.